What is Payroll and how are Payroll Calculations done?

 Claims

-Senior employees may be offered certain tax free benefits based on their job requirements.
+Organizations may offer senior employees certain tax-free benefits based on their job requirements.
 These include reimbursements of various types such as mobile reimbursement, car maintenance allowance, driver salary, petrol allowance, meal & entertainment allowances.

-If you have a large employee base using such benefits, a workflow driven self-services platform would help manage this better.
-In any case, any such amounts will need to be recorded prior to the payroll run.
+Also, if you have a large employee base using such benefits, a workflow driven self-services platform would help manage this better.
+Particularly, record all such amounts before running the payroll.

 Expense reimbursement